 A rockin’ good roast pumpkin salad

 While the word “salad” might conjure up images of a few soggy leaves of iceberg lettuce and a stray tomato and cucumber slice or two, a salad can actually be hearty and nutritious enough to stand as a meal in its own right.
-Case in point: Three Blue Ducks chef Darren Robertson’s restaurant Rocker has prepared an al fresco recipe idea for us that’s perfect for the summer and for Veganuary.
-Whip it up next time you have guests, and when they rave about it, say casually, “What, this old thing?
+Case in point: Three Blue Ducks chef Darren Robertson’s restaurant Rocker gives you this al fresco recipe for roast pumpkin salad.
+It’s perfect for the summer and for Veganuary.
+Whip it up next time you have guests.
+Then, when they rave about it, say casually, “What, this old thing?
 Oh, I just threw it together.”

 Roast pumpkin, almond cream, apple and fennel salad

 For the salad dressing

 1 tbsp honey